tunerhammer/.github/profile/README.md

 Once connected to the API, it hosts a folder to be accessible from the API.

-For example, the File Server is running on your computer which has a folder with all your music.
+For example, a File Server is running on your computer which has a folder with all your music.
 The File Server program connects to the API.
 TunerHammer Player also connects to the API and is now able to play music from your computer.

 ### TunerHammer Web App Server

 This is a server that runs the Web version of the TunerHammer Player.
 It also must be connected to the TunerHammer API.

-Once connected to the API, it serves a Web App which has all the functions of a native TunerHammer Player.
+Once connected to the API, it serves a Web App accessible via any browser and which has all the functions of a native TunerHammer Player.